yehchunhung/tweet-sentiment/README.md

 # Machine Learning Project 2
-This is the second projects of the EPFL Machine Learning course, Fall 2019.
+This is the second project of the EPFL Machine Learning course, Fall 2019.
 In the project, we are given a dataset containing 2.5 millions tweets.
-Half of the tweets are labeled with positive sentiment and the other half negative.
-Our task is to predict the testing set of 10000 unlabeled tweets.
+Half of the tweets are labeled with positive sentiment and the rest are negative.
+Our task is to predict 10000 unlabeled tweets in the testing set.

 ## Table of Contents